Quora vs Yahoo Answers: Which Q&A Site is Better for Your Business?

 Graph: Yahoo Answers and Quora compared on Google Trends for Websites (plus Twitter and Tumblr for a better perspective)

-When you search for [best smartphone] you are actually asking "what is the best smartphone".
+When you search for [best smartphone] you are most probably asking “what is the best smartphone”.
 Even a search for smartphone itself implies that you are looking for the best or at least most popular smartphone.

-Right now we have a new frenzy on social media and the uber-hypebeasts Techcrunch and Robert Scoble are heavily promoting it.
+We witnessed a frenzy on social media about Quora and the uber-hypebeasts Techcrunch and Robert Scoble are heavily promoting it.
 Pundits proclaim the next Twitter etc.

 Let me tell you again pointing out the reasons why.
 As Quora is so popular among early adopters now I’d like to compare them with Quora.
 Does Quora have the same or other advantages?

 Q: Elite.
 Tech pundits, entrepreneurs, early adopters, bloggers, marketers, social media mavens.

 YA: Everybody.
 John Doe and his wife and even kids.

 Are you selling high quality services and goods for professionals and other businesses?
 Use Quora.

 Are you selling large numbers of products or local services to average people?
 Use Yahoo Answers.

 Who are you?